 To recap, I completed the modificación de la situación de estancia por estudios a la situación de la residencia por cuenta propia inicial back in July 2017 and was granted a temporary work permit to start my freelance translation, copywriting and ESL private class service based business in Madrid.
 The Foreigner’s Office (Extranjería) took a little over two months to respond to my application and in October 2017, I was granted a one-year work permit as a freelancer.

 Over a year has flown by since that exciting yet very stressful time and now I’ve already gone through the first renewal (primera renovación) when I renewed it back in January 2019.

-If you’ve stumbled your way onto this page, I can almost bet that you’re wondering where the first year as a real Spanish resident went and how could it possibly be time to submit your renewal application this soon?
-Didn’t you just receive a letter saying you’re no longer a student or an auxiliar and can officially not just live but also work in sunny Spain?
+If you’ve stumbled your way onto this page, I can almost bet that you’re wondering where your first year as a real Spanish resident went and how could it possibly be time to submit your renewal application this soon.
+Didn’t you just receive a letter saying you’re no longer a student or a language assistant anymore and can officially not just live but also work in sunny Spain?

-Well, just as you had to learn how to renew your student TIE (tarjeta de identidad de extranjero) after your first year in Spain, you have to learn how to renew your cuenta propia work permit, which is slightly more important than your student card.
-After all, if you renew it this time and then another time after that, you can qualify for the long-term residency card (tarjeta de residencia de larga duración).
+Well, just as you had to learn how to renew your student TIE (tarjeta de identidad de extranjero) after your first year in Spain, you have to learn how to renew your cuenta propia work permit.
+Ant this one is slightly more important than your student card.
+After all, if you renew it this time and then another time after that, you can qualify for the long-term EU residency card (tarjeta de residencia de larga duración UE).